-Fast forward to 2017 and in that time I’ve given hundreds of Teaspoons of Change presentations, worked on the ground in development with UNICEF in South Sudan, Uganda, Pakistan, Kyrgyzstan and Ireland; created a project on simplicity and built two tiny homes (Happy, simply); initiated a polio program for schools (Polio Points); walked 1000km in Japan; cycled many thousands of kms on advocacy cycling trips and currently I’m half way through a Master’s in Peace Studies, with a scholarship from the Rotary Peace Fellowship, in Japan to build the concept Teaspoons of Peace for the future…
+Fast forward to 2017 and in that time I’ve given hundreds of Teaspoons of Change presentations and workshops, worked on the ground in development with UNICEF in South Sudan, Uganda, Pakistan and Kyrgyzstan and with donor countries; created a project on simplicity and sustainability and built two tiny homes (Happy, simply); initiated a polio program for schools (Polio Points); walked 1000km in Japan; cycled many thousands of kms on advocacy cycling trips and currently I’m half way through a Master’s in Peace Studies, with a scholarship from the Rotary Peace Fellowship, in Japan to build the concept Teaspoons of Peace for the future…

 All the work I do is aimed at global equality and sustainability: